 Want to improve your finances?
 Set realistic money goals for the new year.

-Even if you don't keep your new year's resolutions, there is still some value in them.
-However, if you want to increase the chances that you will keep your financial resolutions, consider setting SMART goals.
+Even if you don't keep your new year's resolutions, they have some value.
+However, if you want to increase your chances of keeping your financial resolutions, consider setting SMART goals.

 What are SMART Goals?